Skip to content

 How do I verify a supplier’s COA is legitimate?

-Check that the COA includes: batch number, production date, peptide sequence, molecular weight (matching the expected value), HPLC chromatogram (not just a purity number), and MS spectrum.
+Check that the COA includes: batch number, production date, peptide sequence, molecular weight matching the expected value, HPLC chromatogram (not just a purity number), and MS spectrum.
 Compare the reported molecular weight to the known value for that peptide.
-If the supplier offers to send the raw analytical data files, that is an excellent sign of transparency.
+If the supplier offers to send raw analytical data files, that’s a good sign of transparency.

 This article is for educational and informational purposes only.
 The information provided does not constitute medical advice, and research peptides discussed are intended for laboratory and research use only.
 Always consult qualified professionals before beginning any research protocol.